April 2, 2020

 - No collateral or personal guarantee is required;

 - Payment Deferral for not less than six (6) months nor more than one (1) year;

 - Maximum of 10-year maturity after application for loan forgiveness with SBA indicating a two-year maturity;

-- Interest rate is not to exceed 4% during the covered period with the SBA announcing that the program will have a 0.5% fixed interest rate;
+- The interest rate is not to exceed 4% during the covered period with the SBA announcing that the program will have a 0.5% fixed interest rate;

 - 100% federally guaranteed through December 31, 2020;

-- SBA requirement that a business be unable to obtain credit elsewhere will be waived.
+- SBA requirement that a business is unable to obtain credit elsewhere will be waived.

 D. Forgiveness of PPP Loans:

 In order to have the PPP loan forgiven, you must follow certain rules: